voutilad/bolt-proxy/README.md

 - `BOLT_PROXY_PASSWORD` -- password for the backend neo4j user for use
   by the monitor
 - `BOLT_PROXY_CERT` -- path to the x509 certificate (.pem) file
-- `BOLE_PROXY_KEY` -- path to the x509 private key file
+- `BOLT_PROXY_KEY` -- path to the x509 private key file
+- `BOLT_PROXY_DEBUG` -- set to any value to enable debug mode/logging

 ### Lifecycle
 When you start the proxy, it'll immediately try to connect to the target backend using the provided bolt uri, username, and password.
-It will then begin monitoring the routing table.
+The server version is extracted and it will then begin monitoring the routing table.

+When clients connect, the following occurs:

+1. The proxy determines the connection type (direct vs. websocket)
+2. The bolt handshake occurs, negotiating a version the client and server can both speak.
+3. The proxy brokers authentication with one of the backend servers.
+4. If auth succeeds, the proxy then authenticates the client with all other servers in the cluster.
+5. The main client event loop kicks in, dealing with mapping bolt messages from the client to the appropriate backend server based on the target database and transaction type.
+6. If all parties enjoy themselves, they say goodbye and everyone thinks fondly of their experience.

 ### Connecting
 You then tell your client application (e.g. cypher-shell, Browser) to